Thienthai/game2048/README.md

-Jadd to Run the file on terminal type "javac Game2048.java|java Game2048"
+Jsadd to Run the file on terminal type "javac Game2048.java|java Game2048"